therlaup/pydicom-batch/README.md

 ./bin/build-docker-container.sh
 ```

-After the build is complete, you will have an image called ``dicom-batch-export`` available.
+After the build is complete, you will have an image called ``dicom-batch-query`` available.

 ### Option 2: Anaconda installation